 Hazmat suits are made with several special materials that provide impregnability from the outside environment.
 If a hazmat suit does not meet the requirements for the correct hazmat suit level, then it is not considered effective under the conditions and must not be worn.

 Hazmat suits protect the wearer from harmful particles, liquids, biological agents, and gases up to a certain level.
+This includes protection from viruses such as the coronavirus.
 However, hazmat suits are not entirely impenetrable in certain circumstances.

 Hazmat suits are divided into 4 levels: A, B, C, and D. Each level has their own unique requirements, uses, and methods of protection to cover certain levels of risk.